-Number of process parameters are considered under this study is four and the level of each parameter is two.
+Number of process parameters considered under this study is four, and the level of each parameter is two.
 The degrees of freedom of all the four parameters and their interactions are seven.
+Hence, L8(27) orthogonal array is selected.
+Each condition of the experiment was repeated twice to reduce the noise/error effects.
+The selected orthogonal array was presented in Table 4.